Are you in a panic situation where you have inserted your car key into the ignition, turned the key and realized that it wouldn’t turn or come out?

 6. Call a mechanic workshop

-If you have tried everything above, you do not have much choices left than calling your local mechanic workshop and let them take a look.
+If you have tried everything above, you do not have many choices left other than calling your local mechanic workshop and letting them take a look.
 In a lot of cases, it’s the ignition lock that is failing, and it has to be replaced.
 In some cases, the immobilizer is integrated with the ignition switch and you have to reprogram this after a replacement.

-I guess you have got the information you need to solve this problem in a panic situation.
-If you want us to add anything to this article or have any other questions regarding this topic, you are welcome to leave a comment down below, and we will try to answer your questions as fast as possible.
+Hopefully, you now have all the information you need to solve this problem in a panic situation.
+If you want us to add anything to this article or have any other questions regarding this topic, you are welcome to leave a comment below, and we will try to answer your questions as fast as possible.